Kate Swanson is an Australian writer and dancer with nearly 40 years' experience in ballet, jazz, flamenco, ballroom, Latin and bellydance.

-Finally, in the seventies, it was OK and even macho for men to get on the dance floor, and partner dancing came back into vogue.
+Finally, in the 70s, it was OK and even macho for men to get on the dance floor, and partner dancing came back into vogue.

 Line dancing also arrived.

 Today we think of line dancing as belonging to country music, but it was born in the disco.
 Some will claim its origins go back to folk or contra dancing, but it was to pop music that line dancing developed its classic pattern: a short sequence of steps done facing front, then take a quarter turn and repeat the same steps facing to the left, then to the back, to the right, etc.